-Upon reading about my alternate life as an apothecary, my creative compadre Kerry suggested a visit to Tenzig Momo at Seattle’s Pike Place Market.
+After sharing that in an alternate life I’d be an apothecary, my creative compadre Kerry suggested a visit to Tenzig Momo at Seattle’s Pike Place Market.
 A sunny Friday afternoon seemed like the perfect opportunity for exploring the warren-like underbelly of the Market so we rode the S.L.U.T. downtown and entered the fray.

 Although I’d been to the Market a million times, I’d never discovered Tenzig Momo.
 Because that’s how one shops at the Market, by discovering.
 As someone with a diagnosed directional disorder, I find the labrynthine Public Market impossible to navigate.
 I often discover a fabulous destination and am unable to re-find it a second time.